nihemelandu/clickstream-purchase-intent/README.md

 The dataset (and associated challenge materials) is hosted in this GitHub repository:

+The strategic goal is to use clickstream-based purchase predictions to forecast short-term product demand, guiding inventory replenishment decisions to reduce stockouts and overstock, and improve operational efficiency and profitability.

 📌 SIGIR eCOM 2021 Data Challenge Repository (dataset + utilities)

 Inside you’ll find: